 Cinderella Castle Dream Lights – A Frozen Holiday Wish Show

 Elsa from Frozen lights up Cinderella’s Castle every night in a curtain of sparkling ice-like LED bulbs.
 There are over 200,000 lights that turn the castle ito a shimmering and jaw-dropping ice palace.
-This short show runs twice every day, 6:15PM and 7:30PM, and includes appearances by Elsa, Anna, Olaf and Kristoff.
+This short show runs daily at 6:15PM and includes appearances by Elsa, Anna, Olaf and Kristoff.